 One of my favorite speakers and authors, Andrew Davis, tells us to create moments of inspiration in our marketing.

-You are not just delivering them an event that was worth their investment of time and money.
-Now you are changing their life.
-Now you are standing next to them all year long and cheering them on.
-Now you are encouraging them to challenge themselves.
+You are not just delivering them a product or service worth their investment of time and money.
+Now you are changing your customer's life.
+When you inspire, you are standing next to your customer or prospect all year long and cheering them on.
+You are encouraging them to challenge themselves.

-I saw evidence of this last week at IMTS while spending time in the Smartforce Student Summit.
-There I saw exhibiting company representatives sitting side by side with students of all ages getting them excited about the opportunities in manufacturing.
-All these people were inspiring a next generation to build the future of manufacturing.
+I saw evidence of this at IMTS while spending time in the Smartforce Student Summit.
+There I saw exhibiting company representatives sitting side-by-side with students of all ages, excited about the manufacturing opportunities.
+All these people were inspiring the next generation to build the future of manufacturing.

-These ten year olds or even college students were not going to be purchasing million dollar equipment anytime soon.
-But by inspiring them, they were creating a better workforce for tomorrow.
+These kids were not going to be purchasing million-dollar equipment anytime soon.
+But by inspiring them, these companies were creating a better workforce for tomorrow.
 They were advancing an entire industry.

-I won’t even tell you to take some time this week and think about how you might do that yourself.
-It’s now in your brain, and there is no way to avoid it.
-It’s going to rub at you constantly.
-Like me, it’s likely all you’ll be able to think about.
+I won't even tell you to take some time this week and think about how you might do that yourself.
+That little earworm has entered your psyche, and there is no way to avoid it.
+It's going to rub at you continuously.
+Like me, it's likely all you'll be able to think about.

 Then the magic will begin to happen.
 Nothing you do will be good enough if it doesn't inspire.

 If you enjoyed reading this and would like to inspire your customers, let's talk.

 I can write and provide content that will inspire your customers for your weekly, bi-weekly, monthly, or quarterly newsletter.
 (Sample)

 Photo Credit: Christos Tsoumplekas (Back again!) via Compfight cc